cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 - Integration tests cover controllers; unit tests cover algorithms and the domain model.
 - Integration tests provide better protection against regressions and resistance to refactoring; unit tests have better maintainability and feedback speed.
 When write integration test for a system requires database (managed dependency), we should use real database for integration tests (avoid using mock database like SQLite)

+The code base should be implemented with interfaces for unmanaged dependencies, so that it is easier to have mock objects for these dependencies in writing tests.